Ruchita1010/aoi-sekai/README.md

 ## Contributing

 Contributions are welcome 💙!
-If you have any feedback, suggestions, or encounter any issues, please feel free to raise an issue on the [GitHub repository](https://github.com/Ruchita1010/aoi-sekai).
+If you have any feedback, suggestions, or encounter any issues, please feel free to raise an issue.

+## License

+Aoi Sekai Theme is [MIT licensed](./LICENSE).